-You will always come across this advice when it comes to short-nosed breeds like French Bulldogs.
+You will always come across this advice for short-nosed breeds like French Bulldogs.
 This is because such a harness is better for their airways.
 It will help them avoid any breathing problems later in their lives.

-Stick to early mornings and evenings walk: during the summer month, and also due to their short-nose and breathing difficulties, this routine can help them avoid overheating.
+Stick to early mornings and evening walk: during the summer, and due to short-nose and breathing difficulties, this routine can help them avoid overheating.
 Make sure you don’t take your French Bulldog out in the midday summer heat.
-Instead, you can enjoy early morning and 7 pm stroll with your dog.
+Instead, you can enjoy an early morning and 7 pm stroll with your dog.

 Use treats while walking your dog:

-You should use a good quality treat to entice and keep your Frenchie nearby while using the Heel command.
-You can give your dog the treat whenever he wants to astray.
+Using the Heel command, you should use a good quality treat to entice and keep your Frenchie nearby.
+You can give your dog the treat whenever he wants to go astray.

 Do not use a retractable lead:

 These leads are not suitable when trying to have control over your dog.
-In fact, this lead is dangerous for both humans and dogs.
+This lead is dangerous for both humans and dogs.
 When walking your dog, your primary goal is to keep your dog as close as possible to your heels.
 So you do not need a lead that stretches ten or twenty meters.
-Using a good strong lead is a good idea, particularly for strong and pulling French Bulldogs.
+Using a strong leader is a good idea, particularly for strong and pulling French Bulldogs.

 Anticipate their excitement: